 The main scale and the Digital display can slide along the main scale.
 Two types of measurements we can do, the first one is through the external jaw (that measures external dimensions like shaft) and another one is the internal jaw (measure internal dimensions like a hole).

 learn more about digital Vernier Caliper in our Advance Engineering Metrology Course.

 Digital Micrometer is a very popular instrument these days because of its ease of compactness of taking an observation.

-Digital Micrometer can observe measurement in mm or inch depend upon our need basis.
+Digital Micrometer can observe measurement in mm or inch depending upon our need basis.

 14. Inside Micrometer

 Inside Micrometer is used to measure the larger internal dimension.
 Inside Micrometer can measure the internal Diameter of holes and registers.

 There are various types of micrometres available in the industry each used for a specific purpose.
 One such micrometre is the “Inside Micrometer”.